Complex and Adaptive Dynamical Systems: A Primer: The Sandpile Model and Self-Organized Criticality

-\underline{\sl Conserving quantities}\\ If there is a quantity which is not changed by the update rule it is said to be conserving. \end{quotation} The sandpile model is locally conserving.
+\runinhead{Open Boundary Conditions} The update rule {Eq.~}(\ref{automata_sand_pile_model}) is conserving: \begin{quotation} {\it Conserving Quantities.\enspace} If there is a quantity {that} is not changed by the update rule it is said to be conserving. \end{quotation} The sandpile model is locally conserving.
 The total height $\sum_j z_j$ is constant due to $\sum_j \Delta_{i,j} =0$.
-Globally though it is not conserving, as one uses open boundary conditions for which excess sand is lost at the boundary.
+Globally{, however,} it is not conserving, as one uses open boundary conditions for which excess sand is lost at the boundary.
 When a site at the boundary topples, some sand is lost there and the total $\sum_j z_j$ is reduced by one.

-However, here is only a vague relation of the BTW-model to real-world sandpiles.
+However, here {we have} only a vague relation of the BTW model to real-world sandpiles.
 The conserving nature of the sandpile model mimics the fact that sand grains cannot be lost in real-world sandpiles.
-This interpretation contrasts however with the previously assumed correspondence of the $z_i$ with the slope of real-world sandpiles.
+This interpretation {, however, contrasts} with the previously assumed correspondence of {} $z_i$ with the slope of real-world sandpiles.

-\underline{\bf Avalanches}\\ When starting from a random initial state with $z_i\ll K$ the system settles in a stable configuration when adding `grains of sand' for a while.
-When a sandcorn is added to a site with $z_i=K$
+\runinhead{Avalanches} When starting from a random initial state with $z_i\ll K$ the system settles in a stable configuration when adding \qut{grains of sand} for a while.
+When a {grain of sand} is added to a site with $z_i=K$

-a toppling event is induced, which may in turn lead to a whole series of topplings.
-The resulting avalanche is characterized by its duration $t$ and the size $s$ of affected sites.
-It continues until a new stable configuration is reached.
-In Fig.~\ref{automata_avalanche} a small avalanche is shown.

-\underline{\bf Distribution of avalanches}\\ We define with $D(s)$ and $D(t)$ the distributions of the size and of the duration of avalanches.
-One finds that they are scale free,

-as we will discuss in the next section.
-Eq.\ (\ref{automata_D_s_t}) expresses the essence of self-organized criticality.
-We expect these scale-free relations to be valid for a wide range of cellular automata with conserving dynamics, independent of the special values of the parameters entering the respective update functions.
-Numerical simulations and analytic approximations yield for $d=2$ dimensions